cloud-benchmarks/cloud-benchmarks.github.io/about/index.md

 ## So are you trying to tell me what cloud to use?

-While we may intimately know a few services, we’re by no means the experts.
+While we may intimately know a few services, we’re by no means _the_ experts on everything.
 We’ve created benchmarks for some popular services, such as mongodb, cassandra, mysql and siege, in order to provide a basic set of examples.
 Now we’re looking for community experts who are interested in benchmarking in order to fill the gap of knowledge.

 This site does not endorse or care about individual cloud providers, or which piece of technology performs better than another; all we care about is providing tools and reusable bits of expertise for people to draw their own conclusions.